mrozycki/rustmas/webapi/README.md

 ### Configuration file

-In order to run WebAPI locally, you need to create a Rustmas.toml file.
+In order to run WebAPI locally, you need to create a Rustmas.yaml file.
-You can find an example with options explained in the [Rustmas.example.toml](../Rustmas.example.toml) file.
+You can find an example with options explained in the [Rustmas.example.yaml](../Rustmas.example.yaml) file.
 Simply make a copy of it and adjust it however you need.

 ```
-cp Rustmas.example.toml Rustmas.toml
+cp Rustmas.example.yaml Rustmas.yaml
 ```

 ### Building animations